er5995/music-rec/README.md

 This is an area I care about a lot, so I wanted to be intentional about it even in a side project.

-1) API key handling
+1) API key handling:
 All credentials stay server-side.
 The Anthropic and Spotify keys are never exposed to the browser.
 This is table stakes for any production AI app but it's worth stating explicitly because a lot of demos get this wrong.

-2) Data privacy
+2) Data privacy:
 No user input is stored or logged.
 What you type stays in the session and disappears when you close the tab.
 For an app that's asking how you're feeling, that matters.

-3) Model transparency
+3) Model transparency:
 The app makes it clear that recommendations are AI-generated.
 Users aren't meant to think this is a human curator or a Spotify algorithm.
 Knowing what kind of system you're interacting with is a basic expectation I think AI products should meet.

-4) Output boundaries
+4) Output boundaries:
 Claude is prompted with explicit instructions on what it should and shouldn't do.
 It's not a general assistant in this context, it's a scoped tool with a defined job.
 Keeping the model on task is both a product decision and a responsible AI decision.

 ---